nlpsandbox/date-annotator-example/README.md

    tool to the latest version of the [NLP Sandbox schemas] (this command would be defined in `package.json`).

-       npm run generate:server:latest
+       `npm run generate:server:latest`

-3. Review the updates made to this tool in [NLP Sandbox schemas CHANGELOG].
+3. Review the updates made to this tool in the [NLP Sandbox schemas CHANGELOG].

 4. Review and merge the changes.
 If you are using VS Code, this step can be performed relatively easily using the section named "Source Control".
 This